stuart-knock/docs/UserGuide/UserGuide-Tutorial_Lesion_Connectivity.rst

     - You can export the results by choosing `Export`: -> TVB format.
-The data will be stored in an HDF5 file ("filename.h5") which can be used to do further analysis using other softwares.
+The data will be stored in an HDF5 file ("filename.h5") which can be used to do further analysis using other software of your choice.